LivePersonInc/developer-center/pages/Solutions/Transporter/gettingstarted.md

 2. Setup encryption - for security reasons, Transporter encrypts all reports before transmission to your selected destination.
 As such, encryption must be activated by generating a Public/Private key-pair (or by bringing your own) - see Encryption section for more details..

-3. Setup LiveEngage - to get started, make sure you have authorized at least 1 LiveEngage account source - you can retrieve an API key from the LiveEngage console.
+3. Setup LiveEngage - to get started, make sure you have authorized at least 1 Conversational Cloud account source - you can retrieve an API key from the LiveEngage console.

 ### Encryption